Cycle Publishing/

 The book is packed with fascinating illustrations, including hundreds of Daniel Rebour's wonderfully detailed renderings—many of them never seen in print before.

-Critical reviews of this new edition
+Critical reviews of the earlier editions

-“The Dancing Chain does not shy away from technical detail, yet remains informatively accessible to the lay reader, making it a fascinating resource for leisure reading as well as hard research for academia.
+The Dancing Chain does not shy away from technical detail, yet remains informatively accessible to the lay reader, making it a fascinating resource for leisure reading as well as hard research for academia.
 Highly recommended for bicycle enthusiasts and historians alike.”

 The Midwest Book Review/Small Press Bookwatch, June 2005